Zenamine/docs/pages/platform/public-cloud/install-owncloud-on-a-public-cloud-instance/guide.en-ca.md

 >
 > We strongly advise you to create a backup of your ownCloud folder, or to create a snapshot of the Instance before executing this part of the tutorial.
 >
-> Be aware that OVH does not take any responsibility for data loss or loss of service.
+> Be aware that OVHcloud does not take any responsibility for data loss or loss of service.
 Your ownCloud will go offline until you complete all the required steps.
 Proceed at your own risk.
 >

 #### Step 1: Create and attach the disk to your Public Cloud Instance